Moreover, for hassle-free recovery with 100% intactness, consider the Recoveryfix for Exchange Server tool.

 - Mount the Recovery database to Exchange Server.

-- Make sure the recovery database contain the mailboxes you need to restore.
+- Make sure the recovery database contains the mailboxes you need to restore.

 - Check the status of restoration request on a regular basis.